krobelus/rate-experiments/README.md

 62 bits, mimicking a decision in `CaDiCaL`[^cadical-clauses].
 This might be disadvantageous in terms of performance and could be changed in future.

-One problem with backards checking is that the LRAT proof has to be stored in memory until the verification is complete.
+One problem with backwards checking is that the LRAT proof has to be kept in memory until the verification is complete.
 Since LRAT proofs are even larger than DRAT proofs this can cause serious problems with memory consumption[^sc18-results].
 In order to make `rate` comparable to `DRAT-trim` in terms of memory consumption, we also use 30 bits for clause hints in the LRAT proof.

 7. Experimental Evaluation
 ==========================